 What is ABA therapy’s place in the job market, and how does that translate into pay?
 The field of applied behavioral analysis has enjoyed an exponentially expanding job market over the last decade.
 The average applied behavioral analysis salary has risen more than 1,900% due in no small part to the burgeoning understanding and diagnosis of autism spectrum disorder and other social and behavioral disorders.
 As such, ABA therapists are in high demand.

 According to 2021 statistics from the U.S. Bureau of Labor Statistics (BLS), a behavioral analyst earns an average annual salary of $102,900.
 Entry-level analysts can expect an average salary of $73,910, while the top earners with 10 or more years of experience pulled in an average of $133,200 per year.
 Additional certifications and skill sets can also affect these numbers; for example, having expertise in program management results in a 10% higher pay rate.

 Preparing for a Career in Applied Behavior Analysis

-Additionally, volunteering for organizations who used applied behavior analysis can provide valuable experience in the field and also offer a preview of the type of working environments available.
+Additionally, volunteering for organizations that use applied behavior analysis therapy can provide valuable experience in the field and offer a preview of the type of working environments available.